OpenDZ/courses/tixxdz/linuxdz/Boot-process-derja.md

 Djalal Harouni  -  https://github.com/tixxdz

-Email for corrections here:  tixxdz+linuxdz@gmail.com  -  sorry if I do not reply.
+Email for corrections here:  tixxdz+linuxdz@gmail.com  -  sorry if I do not reply to all emails.

 Date: 10-04-2020